vishin-andrey/Tellus_QAengineer_Test/README.md

 # Tellus_QAengineer_Test
 #### Tellus test task for the QA Engineer in Automation

-This repository contains the results of solving the Test tasks for the QA Engineer in Automation.
+This repository contains the results of the Test projects of career seeker for the QA Engineer in Automation position.
-The requirements are defined in the [file](Tellus QA Automation Engineer Test Task-1.pdf)
+The project requirements are defined in the [file](Tellus QA Automation Engineer Test Task-1.pdf)

 ## I. UI test